This post was last updated on

 The only slight bummer is that the paint I used isn’t food safe, so I couldn’t paint the inside of my mug pink like the one from Disney.
 But this thing is so cute anyway it hardly matters!

 - a plain, oven-safe mug

-- ceramic paint (I used DecoArt’s Gloss Enamels paint, Baby Pink and Black, found at most craft stores)
+- ceramic paint (I used DecoArt’s Gloss Enamels paint in Baby Pink and Black)

-- contact paper (or adhesive vinyl, or sticker paper, etc.)
+- stencil material (or adhesive vinyl, or contact paper, etc.)